amiltimore2016/happs-deployments/README.md

 This will build a docker happs image with production environment app settings.

+The files .env and run.sh are mounted as volumes on the docker composer so testing and changing of environment variables can be done in a quicker manner.

 ## ASUMPTIONS
    Since I don't have a gitlab environment setup, the environment variables are sourced from DUMMY_DEV_VARS.TXT and DUMMY_PROD_VARS.TXT.
 The ideal scenario would be to load this variables from en "env" command as they are passed by the gitlab ci/cd tool.